blgrgjno/fluvi/README.md

 Requires an export from fluvi that contains all the files in a well-known file/directory structure.
-Will perform a convert of all file meta data from XML to JSON.
+Will perform a convert of all file meta data from XML to JSON, and rename all found video directories in a given directory.

 ## Install